 Strategic Aim: Pursuing fundamental electrical, electronic and photonic research at the material, device and system levels with a focus on creating integrated solutions in the fields of nanotechnology, sensing, energy generation, energy conversion, displays and communications.

 The research at this Division covers all aspects of electrical engineering from the nano-scale to heavy-duty power applications.
-Professor John Robertson is the Divisional Head.
+Professor Sir Mark Welland is the Divisional Head and Professor John Robertson the Deputy Head.
 Photonics is an active and growing area of research with three groups investigating different aspects of photonics, applications, and materials whilst collaborating with each other and a variety of industrial partners.
 The Solid State Electronics and Nanoscale Science group conducts research in large area electronic materials and high-power semiconductor devices, carbon nanotubes, and semiconducting nanowires.

 The Electronics, Power and Energy Conversion group focuses on power electronic devices and integrated circuits, and their uses in various applications.
 Other major research strands include solar cells and their integration in power systems, integrated design of electrical machines and drives, electromagnetic modelling, radio frequency and microwave power for industrial applications, and electrical power applications of superconductivity.

 Centre for Advanced Photonics and Electronics (CAPE) is based on a partnership agreement between the University of Cambridge and a number of major industrial companies for the purpose of jointly commissioned research and device development.
 Global companies Disney Research, Dow Corning Corporation, and Jaguar Land Rover already put their trust in CAPE to convert thought leadership to industry applications through jointly commissioned research in photonics and electronics.